dask/dask/docs/source/spark.rst

 Dask began its life building out parallel algorithms for numerical array computations on a single computer.
 As such it thinks well about low-latency scheduling, low memory footprints, shared memory, and efficient use of local disk.
-That being said dask can run on a distributed_ cluster.
+That being said dask can run on a distributed_ cluster, making use of HDFS and other Big Data technologies.

 .. _distributed: http://distributed.readthedocs.io/